Lavine420/alx-system_engineering-devops/0x00-shell_basics/README.md

-symbolic link in current working directory
+copy all html file to parent directory